rust-lang-ru/book/rustbook-ru/nostarch/appendix_c.md

 An example of when `Clone` is required is when calling the `to_vec` method on a slice.
 The slice doesn’t own the type instances it contains, but the vector returned from `to_vec` will need to own its instances, so `to_vec` calls `clone` on each item.
-Thus the type stored in the slice must implement `Clone`.
+Thus the type складd in the slice must implement `Clone`.

-The `Copy` trait allows you to duplicate a value by only copying bits stored on the stack; no arbitrary code is necessary.
+The `Copy` trait allows you to duplicate a value by only copying bits складd on the stack; no arbitrary code is necessary.
 See “Stack-Only Data: Copy” on page XX for more information on `Copy`.